unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/devices/{device-rid}`

-Delete a device not a clone template of a model, not a pay per use device.
-This also resets the status of the associated serial number.
+Delete a device that is not a clone template of a model or a pay per use device.
+This will reset the status of the associated serial number.

 ##### Permissions